In 1990, Marilyn vos Savant correctly answered a probability puzzle in her column for Parade Magazine. And then, the world called her an idiot.

 I still remember the chaos caused by the Monty Hall problem in our high school math class.
 Here's my explanation for how it works:

-- Your first choice could either be a goat or a car.
+- Your first choice could either be a car or a goat.

 - If you picked the car, you will win the car by not changing your guess.

-The best strategy is to try to pick a goat in round 1, and plan to switch once the host has revealed the second goat.
+The best strategy is to try to pick a goat in round 1.
+Once the host has revealed the second goat, you are guaranteed the car by switching doors.